-The other person who features in this story is Gray Williams, Gray and I knew each other because we most played rugby.
+The other person who features in this story is Gray Williams, Gray and I knew each other because we both played rugby.
 Gray and a few friends started ZooGym a rugby team all of the members of which were drawn from either the Zoology Department or the Welsh Society (y Gymraeg being the welsh word for Welsh).
-I had put myself up for the team in my first year, and as I played number 8 while Gray played scrum half we had got to know one another quite well.
+I had put myself up for the team in my first year, and as I played number 8 while Gray played scrum half we had got to know one another quite well (if you do not know why that is the case then you obviously do not play or watch rugby).
 Gray was doing his PhD at Bristol studying the ecology of Littorina snails in the intertidal zone.
 His study site was in Pembrokeshire and I would sometimes travel there with him as a field assistant.
 In the summer of 1986 he wanted to conduct a big experiment using cages and was looking for a few people to help him for a week and Kathy and I volunteered.

 I crashed into the ground, a very hard rock platform at the base of the cliff.
 As often happens the brunt of the fall was taken by my hands which I had instinctively thrown out as I fell.
 There was a lot of pain in my hands and arms, but I was at least alive.
 I tried to brave it out and claimed that I was not really hurt.
 Kathy was furious and did not hold back on expressing her opinions about how stupid I had been as she scrambled up the cliff to take out the few pieces of protection I had managed to insert into the cliff.
 I just managed to climb up the easiest route to the top of the cliff and we spent a miserable night in a tent at the top of the cliff before walking back to Orielton the next morning.